 Solution: The battery might be over-discharged.
-Do the following:

-- 1. Turn off the computer. - 2.
-Ensure that the over-discharged battery is in the computer. - 3.
 Connect the ac power adapter to the computer and let it charge.

-If a quick charger is available, use it to charge the over-discharged battery.

-If the battery cannot be fully charged in 24 hours, use a new battery.
+If the battery cannot be fully charged in 24 hours, have the computer serviced.

-• Problem: The computer shuts down before the battery status icon shows that the battery is empty.

-Solution: Discharge and recharge the battery.
+- Problem: The computer shuts down before the battery status icon shows that the battery is empty.
+Solution: Fully discharge and recharge the battery for two times.
+If the problem persists, have the computer serviced. - Problem: The operating time for a fully charged battery is short.

-• Problem: The computer operates after the battery status icon shows that the battery is empty.

-Solution: Discharge and recharge the battery.
+Solution: Fully discharge and recharge the battery for two times.
+If the problem persists, have the computer serviced.

-• Problem: The operating time for a fully charged battery is short.

-Solution: Discharge and recharge the battery.
-If your battery operating time is still short, use a new battery.

-• Problem: The computer does not operate with a fully charged battery.
+• Problem: I cannot turn on my computer with a fully charged battery.